-Toniann Richard is chief executive officer of HCC Network, a Rural Health Network supported by the multiple funders, partners and investments.
+Toniann Richard is chief executive officer of HCC Network, a Rural Health Network supported by multiple funders, partners, and investments.

 Multimillion Grant Fundraiser and Growth Innovator

 Toniann has raised $12 million in grant funding since 2008 — funds that continue to be directed toward programs that close access barriers for the underserved.
 From 2008 to 2016, she has grown her staff from 2 FTE to nearly 50 FTE.

 Toniann is no stranger to rural living.
 She was raised in Central Kansas on a Hereford farm, where her father and brother still raise cattle.
 A family of entrepreneurs, Toniann’s mother has owned a beauty salon since the early1980s and her brother owns a meat packing company and a farm.
 An active member of her church and a strong proponent for women in leadership, Toniann’s passion for rural health stems from her overall passion for serving those in need.
 “I have a strong passion for people who live in poverty and for those who are hurting,” she said.